bidmad/Bidmad-Cocos2dx/README-EN.md

 #### 1.2 iOS

 *Bidmad Cocos2DX Plugin supports Xcode 15.3.
-If you are using Xcode version lower than 15.3, please update to the latest version.
+If you are using Xcode version lower than 15.3, please update to the latest version.<br>
 *When submitting your application to the App Store, use the following guide to properly set up your privacy survey: [Guide for Privacy Manifest & Privacy Survey](https://github.com/bidmad/Bidmad-iOS/wiki/Guide-for-Privacy-Manifest-&-Privacy-Survey-%5BEN%5D)

 1. Copy the Classes/bidmad folder of the downloaded sample project to your game project and add it to Xcode.<br>